microsoft/go/eng/doc/fips/UserGuide.md

 Package tls partially implements TLS 1.2, as specified in RFC 5246, and TLS 1.3, as specified in RFC 8446.

-Package tls will automatically use FIPS compliant primitives implemented in other crypto packages, but it will accept non-FIPS ciphers and signature algorithms unless `crypto/tls/fipsonly` is imported.
+Package tls will automatically use FIPS compliant primitives implemented in other crypto packages.

+Since Go 1.22, the Microsoft Go runtime automatically enforces that tls only uses FIPS-approved settings when running in FIPS mode.
+Prior to Go 1.22, a program using tls must import the `crypto/tls/fipsonly` package to be compliant with these restrictions.

 When using TLS in FIPS-only mode the TLS handshake has the following restrictions: